TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts my_name #=> "Joe Smith"
 ~~~

-Ruby is one of the few languages that offers **implicit return** for methods, which means that a Ruby method will return the last expression that was evaluated even if without the `return` keyword.
+Ruby is one of the few languages that offers **implicit return** for methods, which means that a Ruby method will return the last expression that was evaluated without requiring the `return` keyword.
 The last expression that was evaluated may or may not be the last line in the code, as you can see in the following example:

 ~~~ruby
 def even_odd(number)